 Morgan State University bonds are currently rated A+ by Standard and Poor's and rated A1 with a stable outlook by Moody's Investors Service.
-Revenue bonds outstanding total \$42.5 million as of June 30, 2015.
-Morgan State University does not have immediate plans for the issuance of additional bonds.
+Revenue bonds outstanding total \$29.2 million as of June 30, 2017.
+Morgan State University is in the early planning stages to issue \$20 - \$30 million in bonds to build new student housing and a new public safety facility.
 Morgan State University does not have any interest rate exchange agreements, variable rate bonds or guaranteed investment contracts nor are any of their bonds insured.